singh-man/books/crackingTheCoding/18_advancedTopics.md

 #57.
 4.5	To be a binary search tree, it's not sufficient that the left. value   <=   current.
 		value  <   right. value for each node.
 Every node on the left must be less than the current node, which must be less than all the nodes on the right.
 #58.
-Try thinking about the array as circular, such that the end of the array "wraps around"to
+Try thinking about the array as circular, such that the end of the array "wraps around" to
 		the start of the array.
 	3.2	What if we kept track of extra data at each stack node?
 What sort of data might make it easier to solve the problem?